Computer Maintenance

 It is essential that you have reliable backups of at least:

-If your email is retained by the server (Shaw, Telus, Gmail) it should be unnecessary to restore emails from backups, but retention of backups ensures you don't lose emails by other means.
+If your email is retained by the server (Shaw, Telus, Gmail) it should be unnecessary to restore emails from backups, but backing these files up ensures that you don't lose emails by other means.

 The operating system (e.g., Windows, macOS or Linux) will need to be reinstalled, then the drivers for all hardware including printers and accessories then all programs not installed with the operating system.